you can create the following basic report types using graphical tools:

 a way to generate multiple worksheet reports using the EXL2K output

 format.
-By default, each of the component reports from the compound report
+By default, each of the component reports from the compound

 For more information, see Creating a Compound Excel Report.